 How should we introduce basic mathematical concepts in an Early Years setting?
 Let Barbara Isaacs count the ways with these Montessori number activities and ideas…

 Many children know number names when they first come to nursery; they hear them in everyday conversations and in nursery rhymes and stories.
 They also recognise numerals – particularly ones that are relevant to their lives, such as those of their birthday or on washing machines, televisions and cars.

-The wooden rods are connected and each quantity is represented by a red or blue stripe to make the counting easier.
-When using spindles or counters we make sure that the child has the correct number, corresponding to the set of numerals, and the spindles, counters or beads used are of the same colour.
+The wooden rods are connected.
+A red or blue stripe represents each quantity to make the counting easier.
+When using spindles or counters we make sure that the child has the correct number, corresponding to the set of numerals.
+We also check that the spindles, counters or beads used are of the same colour.

 This approach lies at the heart of all learning in the Montessori classroom.
-They are eventually replaced with the printed numerals 0–10, then 10–99.
+We eventually replace this with the printed numerals 0–10, then 10–99.
 Later, the green, blue, red and green printed numerals represent the decimal hierarchies from units to thousands.

-Make sure there are also counting books on the shelf, and these would include not only familiar titles such as Counting with Spot but also more unusual offerings like I Spy – Numbers in Art (Harper Collins Children’s Books).
+Make sure there are also counting books on the shelf.
+These can include not only familiar titles such as Counting with Spot but also more unusual offerings like I Spy – Numbers in Art (HarperCollins Children’s Books).

 Traditional playground games such as ‘What’s the time Mr Wolf’ and ‘Farmer in the Den’ are engaging ways for children to enhance their counting skills and understanding of mathematical concepts.
 In fact, if you look you will find joyful number opportunities in every corner of the classroom – so have fun!

 Barbara Isaacs is the academic director of Montessori Centre International.